Monash-University-Physics-Astronomy/LHCb/nectar.md

 ask for help, including the output of the last command.

 ## Disk space
 On the `nectar` cluster you have a home directory at `/home/<user>`.
 You are the only one who can read content in that directory.
 To share data with other users, create a directory below `/shared` that has an explaining name.
-Everybody on the cluster will hav access to those files.
+Everybody on the cluster will have access to those files.

 Be aware that there is **no backup** and **no undo** of files you delete, or indeed everything if there is a disk failure.
 For code, you should use GitHub/Gitlab or similar to track your changes and for data, it should either be available elsewhere or should be relatively easy to recreate.